Performers / Company Technicians

 Special relationships with many of the large multi-national companies with headquarters in Prague to promote ticket sales among their thousands og English-speaking employees.

 Airport transfer drivers distributing flyers and info about the event to arriving tourists.

 Leaflets in non city-central locations (major universities and arts institutions, student dorms, popular bars and cafes for expats and theatre-goers, international schools, other theatres etc).

-1,500 brochures to key target partners, cafes, venues etc.
+1,000 brochures to key target partners, cafes, fringe venues etc.

 1,500 further brochures at venues during Fringe.

-Emails to hundreds of English teachers targeting 10s of 1,000s of Czech school kids.
-New schools liaison programme for 2014 in collaboration with Prague Youth Theatre.
+Emails to hundreds of English teachers targeting 10s of 1,000s of Czech school kids via our schools liaison programme in collaboration with Prague Youth Theatre.
 Mailouts to hundreds of schools with English programmes in the Prague area promoting group booking options.